Coneriys/apache4/docs/content/providers/ecs.md

 _Optional, Default=true_

-Expose ECS services by default in Traefik.
+Expose ECS services by default in apache4.

-If set to `false`, services that do not have a `traefik.enable=true` label are ignored from the resulting routing configuration.
+If set to `false`, services that do not have a `apache4.enable=true` label are ignored from the resulting routing configuration.

 ```yaml tab="File (YAML)"
 providers: